thematters/symmetric-encryption-PoC/README.md

 # decrypt-with-form

 Same with `decrypt-with-query-string`, except user can enter key in an input box.
 Test it [here](https://gateway.pinata.cloud/ipfs/QmU7ZLzUAbRvdgHmg3C4mqKuHtn4NrmNzM5sG9dFCVop83/) with key `lUE7rYm9-y2h1WVamWVSlw`.
 Also added `data-algorithm-version` attribute and `decrypt` function that works as reference implementation.

+# encryption-with-node

+Reads html file and asset from `./article`, encrypt `article` tag, and return url with encryption key.

+-   Start an IPFS daemon with default API port `5001` and default gateway port `8080`
+-   `cd encryption-with-node`
+-   `npm i`
+-   `npm run publish`
+-   Vist the result url in terminal, the content should be decrypted